alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 ![Ghost Hacker](/public/flash-games/ghosthacker.png)
 {: .centered }

-Ghost Hacker is a tower defense game, and I'll be honest, it probably shouldn't be listed over Bloons Tower Defense or Kingdom Rush.
-But I like how it's designed.
+Ghost Hacker is a tower defense game, and I'll be honest, it shouldn't be listed over classics like Bloons Tower Defense or Kingdom Rush.
+But I like how it's designed, and fewer people have heard of it.

-In Ghost Hacker, the money resource is called Memory.
+In Ghost Hacker, your main resource is memory.
 Placing a tower costs memory, killing enemies gives memory, kill enemies to afford more towers and tower upgrades to kill stronger enemies, etc.
 The way Ghost Hacker differs is that towers are upgraded through *modifiers*.
 For example, in a standard tower defense game, you might have one tower that slows down enemies.
-In Ghost Hacker, there's a slow-enemy modifier, which can be applied to *any* tower, and then it's on the player to (for example) realize that you get the most utlity if you attach a slow-enemy modifier to a tower that does splash damage.
+In Ghost Hacker, there's a slow-enemy modifier, which can be applied to *any* tower.
+Then it's up to the player to (for example) realize that you get more utlity from your slow-enemy modifier if you attach it to a tower that does splash damage, since it makes the slow apply to everything in splash range.

 The other key part of Ghost Hacker's design is that you can never, ever lose memory.
-Often, a tower defense game will refund part of the cost if you sell a tower.
-This makes it feel bad to sell a tower, which can feel really punishing - misplace a tower early, and you pay for your mistake forever.
-In Ghost Hacker, you can always sell a tower and get the full cost refunded...eventually.
+Often, tower defense games will only refund part of the cost if you sell a tower.
+This can feel really punishing - misplace a tower early, and you either have to settle for the suboptimal placement, or sell and rebuild your tower, losing out on the sell cost.
+In Ghost Hacker, selling a tower always gives back the full price...eventually.
 Any time you earn memory, instead of receiving it instantly, you get some of it every tick.
 In principle, that means you can completely change up your towers between waves, as long as you have time to get back your memory and re-spend it.
 Pretty simple mechanic, but it goes a long way to making the game feel less punishing if you make a bad decision.